lnurl/luds/lnurl-allowance.md

 {
     socket: String, // the URL from LN SERVICE which will accept the WebSocket connections from the WALLET
     k1: String, // random or non-random string to identify the WALLET when receiving connection to socket
-    requestAllowanceTime: Seconds, // amount of time the SERVICE recommends WALLET to ask user for this allowance/pairing
-    requestAllowanceAmount: Seconds, // amount of seconds the SERVICE recommends WALLET to ask user for this allowance/pairing
+    recommendedAllowanceAmount: Millsatoshis, // amount of satoshis the SERVICE recommends WALLET to ask user for this allowance/pairing
-    image: Base64, // base64-encoded SERVICE image for WALLET to display to user when establishing connection
+    image: Base64, // base64-encoded LN SERVICE image for LN WALLET to display to user when establishing connection
-    description: String, // SERVICE description that WALLET should showcase to user
+    description: String, // LN SERVICE description that LN WALLET should showcase to user
     tag: "allowanceRequest" // type of LNURL
 }
 ```